 Splitvolt Splitter Switch

-- Same one-appliance-at-a-time concept as NeoCharge with built-in power metering display.
+- Same one-appliance-at-a-time concept as NeoCharge, about $130 cheaper.

 Where the money actually goes